murphsp1/ppi-css.com/docs/production_readme.markdown

 ## Commands to Start App in Local Development Environment ##
-While Django isn't the most lightweight web framework in Python (hello Flask and others), "launching" the site in my local development environment is pretty simple.
+While Django isn't the most lightweight web framework in Python (hello Flask and others), "launching" the site in the local development environment is pretty simple.
 Compare the command line commands needed below to the rest of the blog.

-Note that I am running OS X 10.9 Mavericks on a Mac Book Air with 8 GB of 1600 MHz DDR 3.
+(Note that I am running OS X 10.9 Mavericks on a Mac Book Air with 8 GB of 1600 MHz DDR 3.)

-I first start my local postgres server:
+First, start the local postgres server:

     postgres -D /usr/local/var/postgres

-I then start my local development server using the <a href="https://code.google.com/p/django-command-extensions/wiki/RunServerPlus" target="_blank">django-command-extensions</a> that enable some great debugging of your site in the browser.
+Next start the local development web server using the <a href="https://code.google.com/p/django-command-extensions/wiki/RunServerPlus" target="_blank">django-command-extensions</a> that enables debugging of the site in the browser.

     python manage.py runserver_plus